gpaul/training/_posts/2016-07-11-day-15-training.markdown

 I went to the gym again this morning.
 I was still stiff from Bubka and apart from three 'wide arm sideways leg lifts' each side I stayed away from pullups.

 I did some good leg stretching and 5x12 leg lifts with 1kg weights on my ankles.
-Didn't really fell it so next time I'll do 5x16 lifts and see how that goes.
+Didn't really feel it so next time I'll do 5x16 lifts and see how that goes.

 In between sets of leg lifts I took the semi-ball thing and stood with leg bent on the ball of my foot and tried to balance for 60 seconds before doing more lifts.
 I ended up doing 2x1min sets per leg.
 That *really* burns in the leg and foot.
 Good stuff!